Lebanese Basketball League

-The Lebanese Basketball League is the top-tier professional men's basketball league in Lebanon.
+The Lebanese Basketball League, officially Decathlon Lebanese Basketball League for sponsorship reasons, is recognized as the top-tier professional men's basketball league in Lebanon.
 It is organized annually as a national championship with playoffs and a national cup by the Lebanese Basketball Federation (FLB).

 Currently, the league consists of 12 teams, of which six are located in Beirut.
-The most successful club in the history of the league is Al Riyadi who have won a record 16 championships.
+The most successful club in the history of the league is Al Riyadi Club Beirut.

 History

 The initial Lebanese basketball league was formed in as early as the 1950s; however, it was stopped during the Lebanese Civil War.
-In 1992, the league was reformed into a fully professional format.
+In 1992, the league was reformed into its current fully professional format.